bvaughn/react-virtualized/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug Report
+about: Bugs, missing documentation, or unexpected behavior 🤔.
+---

 ## Bug Report

 Please include either a failing unit test or a simple repro.
 You can start by forking this Code Sandbox: https://codesandbox.io/s/03qpzq1p9p?module=%2FExample.js